AdobeDocs/experience-platform.en/help/edge/personalization/adobe-target/web-sdk-atjs-comparison.md

 [Learn more](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/at-js-implementation/functions-overview/cmp-atjs-functions.html?lang=en)

-**Using Web SDK**
+### Using Web SDK

 Execute a `sendEvent` command with a special scope under `decisionScopes`: `__view__`.
 We use this scope as a signal to fetch all the page-load activities from Target and prefetch all views.
 The Web SDK will also try to evaluate all the VEC view based activities.
-Disabling view prefetching is not supported in the Web SDK yet.
+Disabling view prefetching is not currently supported in the Web SDK.

 To access any personalization content, you may provide a callback function, which will be called after the SDK receives a successful response from the server.
 Your callback is provided a result object, which may contain propositions property containing any returned personalization content.